-Oscars 2018: Our picks for every category
+Oscars 2018: Our picks for every category - Metro Weekly

 Also of note, Rachel Morrison was nominated for her cinematography on Mudbound, making her the first woman ever to be nominated in the long male-dominated category.
 Times are changing — slowly, but they’re changing.

-Below is a list of nominees (not including shorts), with our early picks in bold:
+Below is a list of nominees (not including shorts), with our picks in bold:

 Beauty and the Beast